renoseven/DnsPod-Util/README.md

 # DnsPod-Util
-A bash API client for DnsPod.cn
+A bash client for DnsPod.cn

 # Dependencies
 * curl